combinatorial/AppCodeDashSearch/README.md

-A smart and simple plugin that provides keyboard shortcut access for Dash, Velocity or Zeal in IntelliJ IDEA, RubyMine, WebStorm, PhpStorm, PyCharm and Android Studio.
+A smart and simple plugin that provides keyboard shortcut access for Dash, Velocity or Zeal in IntelliJ IDEA, RubyMine, WebStorm, PhpStorm, PyCharm, DataGrip, CLion, GoLand and Android Studio.

 ## Installation
 To install the plugin in your IDE go to **Preferences -> Plugins -> Browse repositories** and **search for "Dash"**.